Strategic Command (video game series)

 Strategic Command is a series of computer video games developed by Fury Software and Battlefront.com, and published by Excalibur Publishing.
-Since the premiere of Strategic Command: European Theater in 2002, five titles and two expansion packs were released, with the fifth game, The Great War, debuting in 2011.
+Since the premiere of the first game in the series, Strategic Command: European Theater in 2002, eight further new titles and six expansion packs have been released, with the ninth game released in 2022, Strategic Command: American Civil War, being the most recent one.
+Including re-releases, expansions, and the 2019 bundle Strategic Command: Complete, 22 different titles are included in the series.